JonasGroenbek/android-binary-calculator/README.md

 Possible features:

-* normal calculator to get base10 to binary?
+* base10 calculator with conversion to binary?
 * refactor input & output
 * implement a "binary arithmetic" layout, to demonstrate the basics of binary calculation